thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 27 September 2022
+### Daily Rundown on Wednesday, 28 September 2022

-- The average temperature today is 13.8˚C;
+- The average temperature today is 13.94˚C;
-- With highs of 13.89˚C and lows of 6.51˚C.
+- With highs of 14.65˚C and lows of 6.44˚C.
-- You can expect light rain for the day.
+- You can expect broken clouds for the day.

 <!-- weather_marker ends -->